superarts/SwissKnife/README.md

-Blog
+About LSwift Blog
 ====
 A lot of design concepts are discussed in [the LSwift Blog][blog].
-Please have a look
+Please have a look.

 LSwift
 ====